zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 description: "A real-world look at EV charging costs and DC fast charger performance in Colorado, based on Subaru Solterra ownership and daily driving experience."
 ---

 I pulled 17 months of ChargePoint and Electrify America session history and ran the numbers so you don't have to.
-If you own an EV in Colorado — especially a Subaru Solterra — and you want to know what public charging actually costs, whether the DC fast chargers are worth it, and whether EA is as unreliable as people say, here's the data.
+If you own an EV in Colorado like me with  my  Subaru Solterra ' 24 and you want to know what public charging actually costs, whether the DC fast chargers are worth it, and whether EA is as unreliable as people say, here's the data.

 This isn't a theoretical comparison.
-The ChargePoint data covers October 2024 through March 2026 — 127 sessions across five operators and a dozen locations in the Denver-Boulder-Fort Collins corridor.
+The ChargePoint data covers October 2024 through March 2026 an amazing 127 sessions across five operators and a dozen locations in the Denver-Boulder-Fort Collins corridor.
 The Electrify America data runs October 2024 through January 2026, 26 sessions at five Colorado locations.
 Same car, same roads, 17 months of real receipts.
+Its also worth noting that I also have an Electrify America subscription, to try and unlock lower per KWh cost rates.

 **ChargePoint (Oct 2024–Mar 2026): 127 sessions. ~3,373 kWh paid + 22 kWh free. ~$1,899 spent.**
 **Electrify America (Oct 2024–Jan 2026): 26 sessions.
 491 kWh. $263.25 spent.**